MatchaChoco010/yew-style-in-rs/README.md

 The above code generates `style.css` and `important.css`.

-You can load `important.css` synchronously and `style.css` asynchronously as follows iin html file.
+You can load `important.css` synchronously and `style.css` asynchronously as follows in html file.

 ```html
 <!DOCTYPE html>